17 May 2021

 What do the numbers and letters mean?

-The numbers show how much tax-free allowance you get in the tax year, so 1250 would mean that your tax-free allowance is the standard £12,500 (you get taxed on your earnings over this amount).
+The numbers show how much tax-free allowance you get in the tax year, so in the current 2021/22 tax year, 1257 would mean that your tax-free allowance is the standard £12,570 (you get taxed on your earnings over this amount).

-The letters refer to your circumstances, as in do you have two jobs, lost your P45, or perhaps your income falls into the higher rate tax band.
+The letters refer to your circumstances, as in if you have two jobs, lost your P45, or perhaps your income falls into the higher rate tax band.

 Here are examples of the most common tax codes umbrella employees will come across: